stanley-313/ImageSegFM-Survey/README.md

 ***

-## 2. Segmentation Knowledge Emerges From FMS
+## 2. Segmentation Knowledge Emerges From FMs
-Given the emergency capabilities of LLMs, a natural ques tion arises: Do segmentation properties emerge from FMs?
-The answer is positive, even for FMs not explicitly designed for segmentation, such as CLIP, DINO and Diffusion Models.
-This unlocking a new frontier in image segmentation, i.e., acquiring segmentation without any training.
-The following figure illustrates how to approach this and shows some examples:
+Given the emergency capabilities of LLMs, a natural ques tion arises: *Do segmentation properties emerge from FMs?* The answer is **positive**, even for FMs not explicitly designed for segmentation, such as CLIP, DINO and Diffusion Models.
+This unlocking a new frontier in image segmentation, i.e., **acquiring segmentation without any training.** The following figure illustrates how to approach this and shows some examples:

 <p align="center">
   <img src="segmentation emerge.PNG" width="500">